MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

 Once you have created an eventstream, you can connect it to various data sources and destinations.
 The types of event sources that can be added to your eventstream include Azure Event Hubs, Sample data and Custom app.
+See the [#supported-event-sources](Supported event sources) section for details about these event sources.

 ## Prerequisites

 To get started, you must complete the following prerequisites:
 - Get access to a **premium workspace** with **Contributor** or above permissions where your Eventstream item is located in.
-- For Azure Event Hubs source, an Azure event hub with event data inside exists and appropriate permission available to access the policy keys.
+- For Azure Event Hubs source, an Azure event hub with event data and appropriate permission available to access the policy keys.

 ## Add an Azure event hub as a source